S.E. Rykoff: Rykoff-Sexton Merges with JP Foodservice

+The Rykoff-Sexton brand remains the lead brand for a number of US Foods product lines, notably their coffee catalog.
+The brand usually appears without a hyphen.

 US Foodservice purchased by Ahold

 In 2000, US Foodservice was bought by Ahold for $3.6 billion in cash.

 Ahold sells US Foodservice to KKR

 In 2007, Ahold sells all US Foodservice assets to private equity firm KKR.

 KKR operates US Foodservice as one its profolio companies with the most likely eventual plan to "cash out" US Foodservice by issuing shares on the New York Stock Exchange and paying off the acquisition debt.